devjaes/pos-app-back/README.md

-# Pos System Back
+# pos-app-back
-Spring boot API for Pos type system
+Spring boot API for Pos type app

 To run the project: